 - a.
 Prescription Drugs; - b.
 Physician services for direct resident care; - c.
 Laboratory and Radiology; - d.
-Mental Health Services: - e.
+Mental Health Services; - e.
 Therapy services when provided by someone other than a facility employee; - f.
 Prosthetic devices and supplies for prosthetic devices provided for an individual resident; and - g.
-Services provided by independent medical practitioner for the direct care of patients. - 4.
-Reasonable costs shall be "appropriately documented allowable costs" that do not exceed the following limitations: - a.
-Direct care costs (as defined in the Medicaid Cost Report and Instructions) shall be Case Mix adjusted and limited as follows: - 1) The Department will calculate median cost based on a case mix acuity level of 1.00 or more; - The Department will then establish a minimum ceiling at 115% of the median and a maximum ceiling at 125% of the median; - 3) The Medicaid Program will pay 80% of the costs between the 115% ceiling and the 125% ceiling.
+Services provided by independent medical practitioner for the direct care of patients. - 2.
+Reasonable costs shall be "appropriately documented allowable costs" plus inflation calculated using the Skilled Nursing Facility Market Basket, applied from the midpoint of each provider's cost report period to December 31, 2022, and that do not exceed the following limitations: - c.
+Direct care costs (as defined in the Medicaid Cost Report and Instructions) shall be Case Mix adjusted and limited as follows: - The Department will calculate median cost based on a case mix acuity level of 1.00 or more; - 2) The Department will then establish a minimum ceiling at 115% of the median and a maximum ceiling at 125% of the median; - 3) The Medicaid Program will pay 80% of the costs between the 115% ceiling and the 125% ceiling.